-4.1.1 For each sub-item in the sexual assault kit that consists of orifice or body swabs from the same location cut $\sim 1/8$ of each swab into a single $1.5 \text{m}\ell$ microcentrifuge tube.
+- 4.1.1 For each sub-item in the sexual assault kit that consists of orifice or body swabs from the same location, suspected to contain semen, cut $\sim 1/8$ of each swab into a single 1.5ml microcentrifuge tube.
 No more than four $\sim 1/8$ swab cuttings should be cut into a single tube.
 If a sub-item consists of more than four swabs from a single location the cuttings should be split into an additional tube(s).
 If an additional tube(s) is required a designator will be used to distinguish between the samples with the tubes and swab sticks being labeled accordingly (i.e. 1.2A/1.2B or 1.2-1/1.2-2).
 If the sub-item consists of fewer than four total swabs a slightly larger cutting may be taken from each swab as long the total amount of swab material in a single tube does not exceed $\sim 1/2$ swab when added together (i.e. if there are three swabs up to an $\sim 1/6$ cutting may be taken from each).

-NOTE: It is assumed that the swabs comprising a sub-item from a single location were collected in a uniform manner with an approximate even distribution of biological material.

-4.1.2 Add the following to each tube:
+NOTE: It is assumed that the swabs comprising a sub-item from a single location were collected in a uniform manner with an approximate even distribution of biological material. - 4.1.2 For each sub-item in the sexual assault kit that consists of orifice or body swabs from the same location, not suspected to contain semen, it is generally recommended to cut the equivalent of ~1 swab into a single 1.5ml microcentrifuge tube (i.e. $\sim 1/2$ of two swabs, $\sim 1/4$ of four swabs, etc.).
+4.1.1 cutting sizes may also be followed for these samples if needed. - 4.1.3 Add the following to each tube:

-200μl SwabSolutionTM Reagent

-10μl 1M DTT
+200μl SwabSolutionTM Reagent 10μl 1M DTT